 He Knew...
 We Know

-Nan Rennie, our Deaconess took a recent service centred around the text "Simeon took the child in his arms and gave thanks to God" (Luke 2:28).
+Nan Rennie, our Deaconess took a service some years back which centred around the text "Simeon took the child in his arms and gave thanks to God" (Luke 2:28).
 She reminded us that Simeon had waited all his life to see God's promise of a Saviour for Israel - and at the moment he took baby Jesus in his arms to bless him - he knew that this child was God's chosen one.
 He knew at that very moment that God had fulfilled his promise.